The CQL Optimization¶

 ANY.
-Using consistency level ANY in a query may hurt persistency, if the node receiving the request will fail, the data may be lost.
+Using consistency level ANY in a query may hurt persistency.
+If the node receiving the request fails, the data may be lost.

-The CQL ANY CL Queries Graph shows the rate of the queries that use Consistency Level
+The CQL ANY CL Queries Graph shows the rate of the queries that use the Consistency Level

-The CQL ALL CL Queries Gauge shows the percentage of queries that use Consistency Level
+The CQL ALL CL Queries Gauge shows the percentage of queries that use the Consistency Level

-The CQL ALL CL Queries Graph shows the rate of the queries that use Consistency Level
+The CQL ALL CL Queries Graph shows the rate of the queries that use the Consistency Level